codingnirvana/lambda-architecture-pres/index.md

 - ...
 Collection api covers all use cases
 	- ...
 API is very Scala like

+## Where do we use Scalding?

+- ...
+Daily Batch Jobs
+	- ...
+Latest products and prices to production
+- ...
+About 100 jobs run daily

+## Go Pipeline

+## **Real Examples**

+## Problems

+- ...Not Iterative
+- ...Real Time processing

+## **Spark**

+## What is Apache Spark?

+- ...
+In-memory analytics engine
+- ...
+Compatible with Hadoop Storage APIs
+- ...
+Upto 40x faster than Hadoop
+	- ...
+For memory intensive operations

 ## Resources

 - [Akka Documentation](http://akka.io/docs)
 - [LetItCrash Blog](http://www.letitcrash.com)